Refrainlhy/Refrainlhy.github.io/_pages/about.md

  **<font color="#CE1126">Position Opening</font>**

 <font color="#CE1126">
  The topics of current research projects include large language models, self supervised-learning, adversarial machine learning, etc. If you are interested, please send me your CV and transcripts.
-I check these application emails weekly.
 Thank you!
  </font>

 * <font color="#CE1126"> Self-motivated full-time Research Assistants (RAs) with strong coding skills are seeked.
 Part-time RA positions are NOT available. </font>